sentry-demos/android/README.md

 The info in AndroidManifest.xml will override what's in build.gradle.

 **Other**
-Sometimes you'll see extra ANR events, because you have setting set to 3seconds Hard to compare Total Number of Crashes to a report in Discover on handled:no and the release, because when a crash happens, you have to wait for the device to come back online again.
+Sometimes you'll see extra ANR events, because you have setting set to 3 seconds Hard to compare Total Number of Crashes to a report in Discover on handled:no and the release, because when a crash happens, you have to wait for the device to come back online again.
 There are some other technical reasons as well, which are still being sorted out.
+For instance, if you're evering filtering, sampling or Rate Limiting events/crashes out, then it's possible that the Sessions data isn ot getting filtered/sampled and so your Crash Free rate will appear higher than it actually is.